Cyberkonark/access-certification-campaign-tool-/README.md

 # access-certification-campaign-tool

+# Abstract

+Access Certification Campaign Tool is a web-based Identity Governance and Administration (IGA) platform built with Django and PostgreSQL, designed to help organizations perform regular access reviews for compliance.
+It integrates with LDAP for authentication and uses a SCIM 2.0 connector to fetch users and roles from identity providers like Okta or Azure AD.
+The tool enables administrators to launch campaigns, and managers to certify or revoke user access to applications and roles, with audit-ready reporting capabilities.

 A secure and extensible Access Review Platform built with Django + PostgreSQL, featuring:

 1. LDAP integration for enterprise authentication